Maduro announces 30 days of electricity rationing in Venezuela

 The Maduro government has blamed "terrorists" for alleged attacks that have damaged the Guri hydroelectric power plant, which generates 80% of Venezuela's electricity.

-Jose Aguilar, a Venezuelan consultant living in the United States, says that the problems with the power grid run deep.
+Jose Aguilar, a Venezuelan consultant living in the United States, said the problems with the power grid run deep.

 "Over the past 20 years, the infrastructure has been abused due to a lack of maintenance and the postponing of upgrade plans," he told AFP.

-Add to that the "de-professionalization" of the sector after Chavez nationalized the privately-run power company in 2007, which led to pro-government loyalists taking positions as managers and engineers.
+Another problem was the "de-professionalization" of the sector, when Chavez nationalized the privately-run power company in 2007, in which pro-government loyalists took positions as managers and engineers.

-The blackouts have worsened the dire economic and living conditions in a country that is witnessing a political showdown between Maduro and opposition leader Juan Guaido, recognized as interim president by the United States and some 50 other countries.
+With cooking pots, whistles and flags, dozens of residents spontaneously took to the streets in scattered protests.

+Protesters and human rights groups said some demonstrators were attacked by "colectivos", pro-government enforcers that the opposition describes as paramilitary thugs.

-Maduro has given the "colectivos" a green light to contain protests that he describes as violent mobs aiming to oust him from power.
+Maduro has given the "colectivos" permission to contain protests that he describes as violent mobs aiming to oust him from power.

-Joaquin Rodriguez, a 54-year-old lawyer, was among the protesters gathered in Los Palos Grandes, a once-prosperous neighborhood that has endured blackouts for more than a decade.
+Joaquin Rodriguez, a 54-year-old lawyer, was among those protesting in Los Palos Grandes, a once-prosperous neighborhood that has endured blackouts for more than a decade.

 "Once again a nationwide blackout is affecting our quality of life," he told AFP.